PORUS03V/Projects/espv1/readme.md

-this isthe first version of home automatio using esp v2 and documentation are on its way
+#this is the first version of home automation using esp
+v2 and documentation are on its way